AdityaGarg8/git-credential-email/README.md

   git credential-aol --authenticate --external-auth
   ```

-### ProtonMail
+### Proton Mail

-- You can authenticate with your ProtonMail credentials by running:
+- You can authenticate with your Proton Mail credentials by running:

   ```bash
   git protonmail --authenticate